Best Pillow for Side Sleepers: Getting Loft and Support Right

 Why side sleepers need more pillow than anyone else

-Side sleeping creates the widest gap between your head and the mattress — roughly the width of your shoulder — so you need a taller, firmer pillow than back or stomach sleepers to keep your head level instead of tilting down toward the bed.
+Side sleeping creates the widest gap between your head and the mattress — roughly the width of your shoulder — so you need a taller, firmer pillow, often 4–6 inches of loft, than back or stomach sleepers to keep your head level instead of tilting down toward the bed.
 This is why a pillow that feels perfect on your back feels too flat on your side.
 The broader your shoulders, the more loft you need to fill the gap.

 How to know if your loft is wrong